rossb/get-midnight-date/README.md

 # get-midnight-date

-Takes a valid Date object and returns a Date object set to the same date at midnight local time.
+Takes Date object and returns another Date object set to the same date at midnight local time.

 ## Install